 Contrary to early White House discussions, the new regulations do not modify the complicated and often misinterpreted “duties test.”
 If employees earn above the salary threshold, employers may not be required to pay overtime, depending on the employee’s job duties.
 Are employees truly bona fide executives, administrators or professionals?
 This duties test continues to need close evaluation by businesses so that employees earning more than $47,476 are properly classified as exempt or non-exempt and wages paid correctly.
 Employers must continue to examine the job duties of each salaried employee and appropriately determine the employee classification.
 Increased pressure is expected to be placed on businesses to correctly classify workers.
 It is estimated that with the new overtime regulations, widespread minimum wage hikes and more regulatory attention, lawsuits will increase by at least eight percent this year.
 It is a perfect storm for litigation.

 The Take Away

 Failure to comply with the new regulations effective December 1, 2016, will expose your business to significant wage and hour actions whereby you may be required to pay back-due wages, double damages, and attorneys’ fees.
-Colleen Kaufenberg and Evan Cordes, attorneys at Hansen Dordell, have significant experience working with employers to review employee classifications and wage and hour laws.
+Colleen Kaufenberg, attorney at Hansen Dordell, has significant experience working with employers to review employee classifications and wage and hour laws.
 We are ready to assist your business in remaining compliant with the FLSA and all other employment related laws.